 The Math Team has about a dozen meets during the course of the academic year, six of which are meets for the New England Mathematics League (NEML).
 The team participates in the league that sponsors the meets between some 190 High Schools throughout New England.
 Team members receive a mail packet containing the individual contests (six per year).
 Students in all of the participating schools take these 6 problem contests on the same day (a designated Tuesday each month) and scores of the top five students are forwarded to the league.
 Membership is open to all interested students.

-MC's highly successful Mock Trial team competes annually the Massachusetts Bar Association Mock Trial Tournament.
+MC's highly successful Mock Trial team competes annually in the Massachusetts Bar Association Mock Trial Tournament.
 Each year the MBA runs a statewide high school mock trial tournament based on a set of case materials that the MBA publishes.
 Students study the case and then divide up into lawyers and witnesses to prepare each side of the case.
 Our school team competes against teams from other schools in trials that take place in real courtrooms before real judges.

 Moderator: Mr. Robert Gregory